LauraKirby/aspera-ibm-analytics-api/analytics-api.md

 > View the source code on Github: [get_analytics_data](https://github.com/LauraKirby/aspera-ibm-analytics-api/tree/master/analytics-api-demo)

-We will set up the dependencies, make a request to the Files application to obtain authentication, and make authorized requests to the Analytics API.
+We will set up the dependencies, make a request to the Files API to obtain authentication, and make authorized requests to the Analytics API.

 1. Create files to support the Ruby script and dependencies: